-Computer glasses and blue light filters are hitting the market with rapid speed, but do they work?
+Computer glasses and blue light filters are hitting the market at rapid speed, but do they actually work?

-It is not uncommon for adults to be exposed to upwards of 10 hours of screen time a day.
+It is not uncommon for adults to reach up to 10 hours of screen time a day.

-More than 70 percent of teens and children are reported to spend at least two hours on digital devices a day, while approximately a third of those report symptoms of digital eye strain and other symptoms such as irritability and a reduced attention span.
+More than 70% of teens and children spend at least two hours on digital devices a day, while approximately a third of those report symptoms of digital eye strain, irritability, and a reduced attention span.

 Cutting Back On Digital Device Use